 Children?
 Do not apply on or near the face of infants or young children.

 ROSEMARY (contains camphene which may support balancing cholesterol)

 ROMAN CHAMOMILE (noted to support blood and liver cleansing, stress reducer)

-TSUGA (contains 15% camphene which may help support balancing triglycerides)
+BLACK SPRUCE (contains camphene, which may help support balancing triglycerides)

-HELICHRYSUM BLEND (stimulent to liver, gallbladder, kidney, spleen and pancreas)
+HELICHRYSUM (stimulent to liver, gallbladder, kidney, spleen and pancreas)

 GOLDENROD (supports heart function and prostate dysfunction)

 Application Suggestions (See Essential Oil Usage for more information and for a dilution chart.)